 Products are dynamically assigned a number, and products that are closer in that vector space will have a relationship.
 Because people (in aggregate) don’t browse randomly, you can offer recommendations based on the proximity of one product to another in that space.

 Creating a Product Space

 In product embeddings, context is determined by the clickstream in a browsing session.
 The assumption is that products that are related to each other tend to appear in the same browsing sessions.
 For example, when a user is training for a marathon, they might browse for running shoes and other related products in the same session.

 This entire product space representation is the output of what shoppers have done in the past.
 When a new shopper comes into the space, the model looks at the sequence of behaviors — and puts the person on a path that others have taken.
 So you can serve up highly nuanced recommendations based on this session analysis.

 This is an ideal solution for retailers to personalize for the myriad of shoppers who are now shopping anonymously.
 According to research from Bluecore, more than 75% of shoppers aren’t logged in.
 You don’t know who these people are at all.

-Prod2Vec is a very powerful and flexible machine learning concept that is able to encode relationships between products — as well as the ways individual shoppers think about these products and their attributes.
+Prod2Vec or product embedding is a very powerful and flexible machine learning concept that is able to encode relationships between products — as well as the ways individual shoppers think about these products and their attributes.